-Name: Member Number:
+Name: М lember Number:

-Local: Chapter:
+Local: C napter:

-Home Address: City: Postal Code:
+Home Address: Cit y: Postal Code:

-Home Phone: Work Phone:
+Home Phone: W ork Phone:

 Personal Email:

-Union activity and Standing Committee experience: What Committee(s) are you interested sit on?
-1) (Please list in order of preference) Please note: Applicants to the Young 2) Activists Committee must be 30 years of age or younger to be considered.
-What courses ha ave you taken?
+Union activity and Standing Committee experience: What courses have yo ou taken?

+What Committee(s) are you interested in sitting on?
+(Please list in order of preference) 1)

 Why do you want to serve on your selected committee?